Democracy, Human Rights, and American Foreign Policy

 About the Project

 What role should the promotion of democracy and human rights play in U.S. foreign policy?
 Over the last decade, human rights groups have documented a decline in freedom around the world.
-In some countries, such as Venezuela and Egypt, elected leaders used democracy to get into power and then abused that power; in others, such as Russia, autocrats have increased the level of repression against their opponents.
+In some countries, elected leaders used democracy to get into power and then abused that power; in others, such as Russia, autocrats have increased the level of repression against their opponents.
 The United States must weigh the importance of promoting democracy and respect for human rights, and determine what tools are most effective in doing so.
 How should the United States help democratic activists build stronger parties and coalitions?
 Can it help protect such people while they work for democracy in dangerous settings?
 These are issues I address in roundtables and regular writings.
-As Special Representative for Venezuela at the State Department in 2019 and 2020, I faced many of these issues directly.
-I plan to examine my experiences during those two years in the hope of elucidating how the United States can most effectively promote democracy.
+I faced many of these issues directly, as Assistant Secretary of State in the Reagan administration, Deputy National Security Advisor for Global Democracy Strategy in the George W. Bush administration, and Special Representative for Venezuela and Iran in the Trump administration.
+In this project, I examine my experiences in government and out with the hope of elucidating how the United States can most effectively promote democracy.

 Blogs